Joining a marketing programme gives you an insight into the marketing functions of a business and how this fits in with

-- Finance - The two-year KPMG sales and marketing graduate programme within the audit, tax and advisory services firm's central services function in London gives you the opportunity to study towards a Chartered Institute of Marketing (CIM) qualification.
+- Finance - The two-year KPMG sales and marketing graduate programme within the audit, tax and advisory services firm's business services function gives you the opportunity to gain experience as a sales and marketing professional.

-- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat) Unilever (Dove, Flora, Comfort, Lynx), Procter & Gamble (Ariel, Fairy, Gillette, Oral-B), Associated British Foods (Jordan's, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness) all have marketing programmes for graduates.
+- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat, Purina) Unilever (Dove, Flora, Comfort, Lynx, Marmite), Procter & Gamble (Ariel, Fairy, Gillette, Oral-B, Pampers), Associated British Foods (Jordans, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness, Captain Morgan) all have marketing programmes for graduates.

 - Healthcare - There are two commercial management streams (consumer healthcare or pharmaceuticals) on GSK's (GlaxoSmithKline) Future Leaders programme for those looking to mix commercial expertise with knowledge of healthcare products.
 Both programmes, of one to three years in duration, include a rotation in marketing.

 Advertising graduate schemes

-Top UK agencies that annually recruit for their advertising graduate schemes include the likes of Abbott Mead Vickers BBDO, which is looking to take on graduates in September 2018, M&C Saatchi, with its training scheme that also encourages applications from those without a degree, and Publicis Worldwide UK.
+Top UK agencies that annually recruit for their advertising graduate schemes include the likes of Abbott Mead Vickers BBDO, which is looking to take on graduates through its AMV Academy, M&C Saatchi, with its M&C Saatchi Future training scheme that also encourages applications from those without a degree, and Publicis Worldwide UK.